shinenelson/CodeBlog/_posts/2020-06-14-swap-status.md

 has been replaced with the script ( obviously, because it is an `awk` script, it can only replace the `awk` ).

-However, previously, the `awk` parsing was not decisive.
+Also, previously, the `awk` parsing was not decisive.
 It was just pretty-printing what I needed to see in order to make a visual-based decision whether to `SIGINT swap` when it had almost filled up the available physical memory.
-Now, in its _evolutionary progression_, I've handed over the decision-making capability to the `awk` script so that it now exits with a decisive exit code.
+Now, in its _evolutionary progression_, I've handed over the decision- making capability to the `awk` script so that it now exits with a decisive exit code.
 Now, I can just run `swap?` to know if my machine can _swap in_.
 And then `&&` it to `swap`.
 ```sh
 swap? && swap
 ```